programer-orest/azure_task_2_create_a_vm/README.md

 7. When the solution is validated, stop the virtual machine.

-## How to complete tasks in this module
+## How to Complete Tasks in This Module

 Tasks in this module are relying on 2 PowerShell scripts: